Kick-StartDev/web-development-basic-curriculum/responsive-web-design/introduction-to-css-and-basic-css.md

     [![Video](https://img.youtube.com/vi/OEV8gMkCHXQ/0.jpg)](https://www.youtube.com/watch?v=OEV8gMkCHXQ)

 ## 🔧 Instructions
-- Create an account on [freecodecamp](freecodecamp.org) and familiarize yourself with the platform using the video above.
+- If you don't have an account on [freecodecamp](freecodecamp.org), please create one and familiarize yourself with the platform.
 Then complete all the challenges provided in the excerises section below and submit your work.

 ## 🚀 Excersises